MicrosoftDocs/customer-insights/ci-docs/data/odata-examples.md

 ### Manage Workflows

-Sample queries to run a process in Customer Insights - Data such as refresh a data source, unify data, etc.
+Sample queries to run a process in Customer Insights - Data such as refresh a data source or unify data.

 |Query type |Example  | Note  |
 |---------|---------|---------|